-Prince Edward Island (PEI) authorities strictly regulate the movement of firewood as the province has areas under quarantine for several invasive tree pests including European spongy moth, Dutch elm disease, European larch canker, emerald ash borer, brown spruce longhorn beetle, and hemlock woolly adelgid.
+Prince Edward Island (PEI) authorities strictly regulate the movement of firewood as the province has areas under quarantine for several invasive tree pests including spongy moth, Dutch elm disease, European larch canker, emerald ash borer, brown spruce longhorn beetle, and hemlock woolly adelgid.
 It is illegal to move firewood out of a regulated area without a movement certificate from the Canadian Food and Inspection Agency (CFIA) since these and other harmful tree pests spread to new areas when people transport untreated firewood.
-The CFIA and the PEI authorities collectively have the following recommendations for residents and visitors when handling firewood for camping, and home heating uses.
-These recommendations are designed to prevent the transport of forest pests on firewood and protect the overall health of the great outdoors.
+The CFIA and the PEI provincial authorities collectively have the following recommendations for residents and visitors when handling firewood:

-- Buy certified heat-treated and/or locally-cut firewood, ideally from within 80km.
+- Buy certified heat-treated and/or locally-cut firewood (from within 80km).

 - Do not bring outside firewood into a national park in Canada.

-- Utilize the Don’t Move Firewood Project to exchange any out-of-providence firewood for locally sourced wood at provincial and national park campsites.
+- Utilise the Don’t Move Firewood Project to exchange any firewood from out-of-province firewood for locally sourced wood at provincial and national park campsites.

-- Utilize the drop-off boxes at PEI entrances to dispose of any out-of-province firewood.
+- Utilise the drop-off boxes at PEI entrances to dispose of any out-of-province firewood.

-*Open fires are not allowed at most of PEI’s national parks and provincial park campgrounds, and they may put fire restrictions when wildfire risk is high.
-Visit their website or inquire the campground staff for the most current information.
+*Open fires are not allowed at many of PEI’s national parks and provincial park campgrounds, and park or provincial authorities may put fire restrictions when wildfire risk is high.
+Visit the park’s website, call, or visit the park to ask the campground staff for the most current information.